VIP Wigwam Package with FreeFlow Spa Hot Tub

 Showering before use washes away many of the common skin bacteria and removes lotions, make up, deodorants, creams etc which reduce the effectiveness of the Hot Tub sanitizer which disinfects the water.
 Also hair if long needs to be tied back and kept out of the water as much as possible because it can block the filters and damage your hair.

-- Please use the Bathing Robes, Towels and slippers provided.
-You are free to remove the slippers, but please leave the gowns and towels (we do check upon departure they are still there).
+- Please use the Bathing Robes and Towels provided.
+Please leave the gowns and towels (we do check upon departure they are still there).
 Any missing items will be charged.

 - Before entering the Hot Tub please lift the left hand cover over the top of the right hand cover use the lid bar to pull back the Hot Tub lid at all times and please do not clip on any of the straps.
 Please remember don’t sit on the lid, stand or lie on the lid as you will damage it and damages will be charged.